New South Wales (NSW) is a big and diverse state in Australia with 7.992 million people. It's known for its culture and is Australia's largest state.

-New South Wales is home to top-notch universities, research organisations, vocational institutions, and the best colleges in Sydney, Australia offers innovative and industry-relevant education.
-The education system of NSW provides a broad range of courses and degrees in the field of arts, medicine, sciences and classical studies.
+New South Wales is home to top universities, research organisations, vocational institutions, and the best colleges in Sydney.
+Australia offers innovative and industry-relevant education.
+The education system of NSW provides a broad range of courses and degrees in the arts, medicine, sciences and classical studies.

 The regional campuses and institutions offer a great selection of courses in agriculture and sub-fields like viticulture.
-Altogether, NSW holds a strong reputation among international students in terms of qualifications, cultural diversity, high-quality teaching and research, and a safe study environment.
+Altogether, NSW holds a strong reputation among international students regarding qualifications, cultural diversity, high-quality teaching and research, and a safe study environment.

-The research sector and the universities in New South Wales are linked to global research networks and industries.
-This helps domestic and international students to develop their skills while studying and be work-ready by the time they completed their degree.
-Also, NSW has the largest research sector in Australia.
+New South Wales's research sector and universities are linked to global research networks and industries.
+This helps domestic and international students develop work-ready skills while studying and completing their degrees.
+Also, NSW has the most extensive research sector in Australia.

 2. Universities in New South Wales